elgopher/unitron/README.md

 Which code should be unit tested?
 =================================

 Only the code whose behavior changes very rarely.
 Behavior describes the effect of executing some code - for example, running the `add` function on two numbers adds these numbers together and returns the result.
 What the result will be is predetermined - the arithmetic will never change here.
-Any reusable functions and objects that you use in multiple places in your games are potentially code that you can write unit tests against.
+Any reusable functions and objects that you currently use in multiple places in your games are potentially code that you can write unit tests against.
 They are so generic that they are unlikely to change very often.
 Moreover, over time, your game's code will become more and more stable - that is, it will not change significantly.
 Then you can extract functions and objects from it and write tests for them.

 In my opinion, writing tests while prototyping a game makes no sense.
 The only exception is writing tests just for educational purposes :)